"Permissive Use" Drivers and Car Insurance Coverage

 Even if your insurance policy covers permissive users, it might not cover you if your car is used for business purposes, unless you have a specific endorsement for business use on your policy.

 A second exception to permissive use coverage applies to unlicensed or inexperienced drivers.
-If you lend your car to an unlicensed driver (hopefully because you didn't know that the person had no driver's license) and that person gets into an accident, your insurance company will almost certainly try to disclaim (deny) coverage.
+If you lend your car to an unlicensed driver (hopefully you didn't know that the person had no driver's license) and that person gets into an accident, your insurance company will almost certainly try to disclaim (deny) coverage.

 The message here?
 Always be careful about who you lend your car to.
 Don't be shy about saying that you just can't lend out your car for insurance reasons.

-Get Help Understanding Your Policy
+Get Help Understanding Your Car Insurance Policy

-If you can't figure out the fine print of your automobile insurance policy (or any insurance policy), get help.
-Bring your policy to your insurance agent with a list of questions and have them sit down with you and review the details of the policy, especially when it comes to covered drivers and covered vehicles.
+Help may come through a chat feature, or there may be a phone number you can call and get answers to your questions on the details of your policy, especially when it comes to covered drivers and covered vehicles.
 Insurance policies are notoriously unclear and difficult to understand.
-Translating the fine print into plain English is a big part of your insurance agent's job.
+Translating the fine print into plain English is a big part of your insurance company's job.

 How It Works